Braidwood

 Braidwood features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 63.1% of all households, including 21.0% couples with children, 34.0% couples without children, and 7.1% single parent families.
-Non-family households account for the remaining 36.9%, with lone person households at 35.0% and group households comprising 1.6%.
-The median household size is 2.2 people, smaller than the Rest of NSW average of 2.4.
+Family households account for 63.1% of all households, including 21.0% couples with children, 34.0% couples without children, and 7.1% single parent families.
+Non-family households constitute the remaining 36.9%, with lone person households at 35.0% and group households comprising 1.6%.
+The median household size is 2.2 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households